Warning: Fat Lady Ahead

 I am a fat person.
 There.
 I’ve said it.
 Did it shock you?

 Many people seem to think fat is a dirty word.
-They’ll dance around it, try to avoid the subject, get embarrassed and even argue when a fat person refers to herself as fat.
+They’ll dance around it, try to avoid the subject, get embarrassed, and even argue when a fat person refers to herself as fat.
 I don’t really understand why, but I think it’s tied in with our society’s dysfunctional attitudes about bodies, especially women’s bodies, in general.

 Fat isn’t a moral issue.
 The word in and of itself isn’t an insult.
 It’s a description.
-Humans come in lots of varieties — tall, short, brown, pink, slender — and fat — and they’re all equally wonderful.
+Humans come in lots of varieties—tall, short, brown, pink, slender—and fat—and they’re all equally wonderful.

-First time bride, all innocent and newI wasn’t always fat.
-I only weighed about 120 pounds (a size 68 for me) when when I was 18, but I remembering thinking that I looked like a cow, and couldn’t be attractive until I got rid of those horrible hip and rib bones.1 (I’ve had people refuse to believe that I was ever that weight&the photo is posted as proof.
+I wasn’t always fat.
+I only weighed about 120 pounds (a size 6/8 for me) when I was 18, but I remember thinking that I looked like a cow, and couldn’t be attractive until I got rid of those horrible hip and rib bones.1I know the term for that now!
+It’s Body Dysmorphic Disorder.
+I didn’t have it anywhere near as bad as some people do, but I certainly had it.
+(I’ve had people refuse to believe that I was ever that weight, and the photo is posted as proof.
 It was not a healthy weight for me, but the pictures look good.)
 It took a serious eating disorder to get to and maintain that weight.
 I was anemic and constantly light-headed.
 I passed out with embarrassing frequency.
-Because I know how much I was able to hide from my friends and family, I don’t find it too surprising that addicts and others with big secrets can also hide so much.
+Because I know how much I was able to hide from my friends and family, I don’t find it too surprising that addicts and others with big secrets can also hide a great deal.

+I hope more and more people start understanding that real beauty is far more than something you can weigh and measure, and I know that it is important to work on bringing that message to everyone.
 The average size woman in the U.S. is getting taller and larger, according to every statistic I’ve read.
-Instead of a size six (what dressmakers once claimed was “average”), the true average is more a 1416 now.
+Instead of a size six (what dressmakers once claimed was “average”), the true average is more a 14/16 now.
 Yet the “average” actress gets smaller and smaller, with women like Courteney Cox and Teri Hatcher supposedly wearing size 2 dresses and some even wearing size 0!

 It’s unhealthy for the great majority of us, whose bodies were never intended to be that small, to attempt to achieve such sizes.
-The expectation is unrealistic, and the pressure of trying attain the unattainable is killing too many girls.
+The expectation is unrealistic, and the pressure of trying to attain the unattainable is killing too many girls.

 There’s something terribly wrong when eighty percent of the ten-year-old girls in our country have already been on a diet.
 Eating disorders are so common in young women that bulimia isn’t even something to be ashamed of in many middle and high school cliques.
-The October 1997 issue of Parenting magazine featured an article entitled “Why Even Six-Year-Olds Are Dieting,” It cited studies showing that most girls were “becoming anxious about food and their physiques long before adolescence — as young as age 5 or 6.
-Their behavior may fall short of clinical anorexia or bulimia, but it shows clear hallmarks of disrupted eating – chronic dieting, obsessing about food and weight, negative body image.”
-It went on to mention a University of Florida study that found that 42% of the six and seven year old girls they studied wanted to be thinner.
+The October 1997 issue of Parenting magazine featured an article entitled “Why Even Six-Year-Olds Are Dieting,” It cited studies showing that most girls were “becoming anxious about food and their physiques long before adolescence—as young as age 5 or 6.
+Their behavior may fall short of clinical anorexia or bulimia, but it shows clear hallmarks of disrupted eating—chronic dieting, obsessing about food and weight, negative body image.”
+It went on to mention a University of Florida study that found that 42% of the six and seven-year-old girls they studied wanted to be thinner.

 Good Girls Don’t Get Fat by body image expert Dr. Robyn Silverman is a fantastic read that I recommend to everyone, fat or otherwise, especially parents.
 Here’s my detailed review of the book.